PedroAugusto2101/learning/data_science/01_fundamentals/02_statistics_fundamentals.md

 - **Correlation**: Measures the strength and direction of the relationship between two variables.
 - **Regression**: Analyzes the relationship between a dependent variable and one or more independent variables.
 - **Probability**: Quantifies uncertainty and serves as the foundation for inferential statistics.

+# Fundamental Statistical Concepts - Population vs. Sample

+- **Population**: The complete set of all individuals/elements sharing a common characteristic.
+- **Sample**: A subset of the population selected for analysis to infer characteristics about the entire population.
+  - Must be representative to ensure valid conclusions for the whole population.